FTNT-chouw/terraform_webtest/docs/r/fortiweb_system_ha.html.markdown

 * `hlck_sync` - Enable to synchronize the back-end servers' health check status from the primary to the secondary nodes.
 Valid values: enable, disable.
 * `session_pickup` - Enable so that the primary unit in the HA cluster synchronizes the session table with all cluster units.
 Valid values: enable, disable.
 * `monitor` - The name of one or more network interfaces that each directly correlate with a physical link.
+* `hbdev` - Select which port on this appliance that the main and standby appliances will use to send heartbeat signals and synchronization data between each other.
+* `hbdev_backup ` - Select a secondary, standby port on this appliance that the main and standby appliances will use to send heartbeat signals and synchronization data between each other.
 * `ha_mgmt_status` - Specifies whether the network interface you select provides administrative access to this appliance when it is a member of the HA cluster.
 Valid values: enable, disable.
 * `ha_mgmt_interface` - Specifies the network interface that provides administrative access to this appliance when it is a member of the HA cluster.
 * `sever_policy_hlck` - Enable HA AA server policy health check.
 Valid values: enable, disable.
 * `schedule` - Specifies the load-balancing algorithm used by the primary appliance to distribute received traffic over the available cluster members.
 Valid values: ip, leastconnection, round-robin.

 ## Attribute Reference